-A standard PR application takes approximately four to six months to be fully processed.
+A standard PR application takes approximately four to six months.
 However, some submissions may take longer, depending on the type of application and validity of the submitted documents.
-To expedite this, the experienced team at Paul Immigrations can guide you, ensuring that you submit only the necessary documents to allow for a more efficient process.
+To expedite this, the experienced team at Paul Immigrations can guide you by ensuring that you submit only the necessary documents for a more efficient process.

 Yes it can, but you will need to seek a re-entry permit from the Immigration & Checkpoints Authority (ICA).
 The permit will allow you to travel abroad as a Singapore PR for up to five years.
 With regard to the five years afforded on your re-entry permit, our professional advice would be to work and stay in Singapore for the last two of your five years at the very least.
 This way, your income tax payment record will deem you as a candidate with worthy contributions to the city-state.
 However, if you are sent abroad for work in a decision that is beyond your control, the ICA might question you when you send in the forms to renew your re-entry permit.

 From our years of experience, we have come across re-entry permits that got rejected.
 In most cases, this happens to PRs who do not stay in Singapore for a significant amount of time after being granted PR status.
 One main reason for this is that the government approves an application with the hope that the individual commits and contributes to the country.
 If you have been spending most of your time in the country and are consistent with your contributions, your renewal application is less likely to be rejected.